-The Pennsylvania Lottery sold nearly $15 billion in scratch-off tickets from October 2017 to March 2022, but it says the number would have been another $650 million higher if not for the growth in competitive “skill game” gambling machines at lottery retailers and elsewhere.
+The PA Lottery sold nearly $15 billion in scratch-off tickets from October 2017 to March 2022, but it says the number would have been another $650 million higher if not for the growth in competitive “skill game” gambling machines at lottery retailers and elsewhere.

 The lottery’s primary vendor, Scientific Games, recently conducted an updated analysis of the impact of the unregulated devices — primarily known under the Pennsylvania Skill brand — which lottery officials contend are illegal, although that issue is still to be settled by a pending Commonwealth Court case.